RiftValleySoftware/RVS_AutofillTextField/README.md

 You can specify different background and font colors.
 Default is standard system background, at a 75% opacity, and standard label colors, with a 50% opacity for unmatched text.

+#### The Delegate

+There is a [`RVS_AutofillTextFieldDelegate`]() protocol.
+It has a simple method for detecting when the user selects a choice.

+You assign the delegate by simply setting it to the [`UITextField.delegate`]() property.
+It needs to be a [`UITextFieldDelegate`](https://developer.apple.com/documentation/uikit/uitextfielddelegate/)
+(which also means that the delegate must be an [`NSObject`](https://developer.apple.com/documentation/objectivec/nsobject)), even if it is not using any of the delegate functionality.
+This is because we "piggyback" on the built-in delegate.
+The delegate protocol, itself, does not extend [`UITextFieldDelegate`](https://developer.apple.com/documentation/uikit/uitextfielddelegate/), because it has a data type that won't necessarily work with Objective-C.

 ## LICENSE

 MIT License